 Applications being studied include:

-Please reference this publication for citations:
+Please reference this publication for citations, which also contains more information on the dataset:

 Disclaimer The information, data, or work presented herein was funded in part by an agency of the United States Government.
 Neither the United States Government nor any agency thereof, nor any of their employees, makes any warranty, express or implied, or assumes any legal liability or responsibility for the accuracy, completeness, or usefulness of any information, apparatus, product, or process disclosed, or represents that its use would not infringe privately owned rights.
 Reference herein to any specific commercial product, process, or service by trade name, trademark, manufacturer, or otherwise does not necessarily constitute or imply its endorsement, recommendation, or favoring by the United States Government or any agency thereof.
 The views and opinions of authors expressed herein do not necessarily state or reflect those of the United States Government or any agency thereof.